OpenNTI/nti.docs.platform.enduser/adminguide/managecourse.rst

 To edit a field, click the "Edit" button.
 Make your changes and be sure to click "Save" to submit your changes.

+.. note:: Course tags will create categories in the course catalog.
+These categorizes help sort and organize courses.
+See the Release Notes for more information.

 Manage Course Facilitators
 ===========================